isurunuwanthilaka/isurunuwanthilaka.github.io/_posts/2020-10-21-docker-image-for-go-app.md

 ---
 layout: post
 title: Building Docker image for GO application
-categories: Software-Engineering
-author : Isuru Nuwanthilaka
-last_modified_at: '2021-04-11 21:05:20'
-tags: [CI&CD]
 ---

 In a [previous article](https://isurunuwanthilaka.github.io/engineering/2020/10/19/docker-zero-to-hero) we discussed how to build a docker image and deploy to server — a java application — a hello world program in spring boot.
 In this article we are going to build a docker image for a small-scale GO application.
 And this is going to be very short and straight to the point.
 Lets start.